GIFT ACCEPTANCE POLICY

 It is the responsibility of the Commemorative Air Force (CAF) and the Development Office to organize, implement and manage programs for obtaining gift support from donors including individuals, members, board members, volunteers and staff, corporations and foundations for the annual fund, restricted funds, capital purposes, special events and planned gifts to support the CAF.
 Within the overall fundraising efforts of the CAF, CAF Units organize, implement and manage programs for obtaining gifts that support their Unit’s efforts to fulfill the CAF’s mission.
 Guidance is provided to CAF Units related to fundraising in the CAF Unit Manual.

-The CAF or the Gift Acceptance Committee is responsible for overseeing the implementation of the Gift Acceptance Policy.
-The Committee is comprised of the President/CEO, the Secretary/Treasurer, and the Vice President of Philanthropy and Development.
+The CAFs Gift Acceptance Committee is responsible for overseeing the implementation of the Gift Acceptance Policy.
+The Committee is comprised of the President/CEO, the Secretary/Treasurer (CFO), and the Chief Relationship Officer.
 The Committee will meet as needed to address and resolve issues that relate to gift acceptance.
 The Committee reserves the right to not accept voluntary gifts of any type in its sole discretion.
 The Committee may request the help of advisors as needed.
 No staff member of the CAF will execute an agreement, contract or other legal document with any donor that differs from the Gift Acceptance Policy without prior approval of the Gift Acceptance Committee.
 Any amendments to the Gift Acceptance Policy will first be submitted to the CAF Gift Acceptance Committee for approval and then to the CAF’s General Staff for final acceptance.
+POLICY

 Commitments will be publicly recognized and/or commemorated consistent with the donor’s wishes and the guidelines approved by the Gift Acceptance Committee.
 Requests by donors for anonymity will be honored.
 Permission to publicly recognize a donor and his/her gift will be assumed unless otherwise requested.